guidance-ai/jsonschemabench/maskbench/README.md

 Compacted JSON is preferred unless the model is fine-tuned on indented JSON.

 Fast-forward tokens are additional tokens that can be appended to the model's context window after sampling.
 These tokens are 3-10x faster to compute than regular tokens.
-For example, a 15% share of fast-forward tokens corresponds to a 10-12% speed-up in generation.
+For example, a 15% share of fast-forward tokens corresponds to a 10-13% increase in throughput.

 | split           | schemas | has tests | valid inst. | invalid inst. | tok/inst. |  FF | FF compact |
 |:----------------|--------:|----------:|------------:|--------------:|----------:|----:|-----------:|